Adi-Wasserman/elk-stack-azure/README.md

-A summary of the Security Group Rules for RedTeamSG:
+A summary of the Security Group Rules for RedTeamSG & ELKServerSG:

 Initially when setting up a Virtual Network a “Deny all rule” Inbound Security Rule should be put in place until the Project is ready to be launched with the correct security measures.